gabrielgyimah/AirBnB_clone/README.md

 2. Navigate to the project directory: cd AirBnB_clone

-3. Run the command ---- To be esttablished
+3. Run the command ---- To be established